SFH-Foundation/sfhfoundation/docs/articles/consciousness.md

 ## The Aware Heart

 All human endeavours that increase knowledge, ability, efficiency and wholseomeness imply a journey towards higher consciousness.
 Life begins with basic sentiency and ends with spontaneous awareness of awareness.
 The arrow of time moves from 'no-thingness' towards absolute Oneness.
-Worship can be ragarded as an evolutionary spiritual exercise to transcend the mind and come into unison with the divine soul within.
-Ultimat eliberation and enlightenment implies taking constant reference from the immutable soul.
-In a sacred tradition Allah declares that:
+Worship can be regarded as an evolutionary spiritual exercise to transcend the mind and come into unison with the divine soul within.
+Ultimate celebration and enlightenment implies taking constant reference from the immutable soul.
+In a sacred tradition, Allah declares that:

 > The Heavens and Earth do not contain Me, but the heart of he who believes contains Me."